BulgariaPHP/glagol-dsl-docs/tutorial_entities.rst

         }
     }

-This instantiation will use the second constructor because of the mathcing signature (:code:`string, string`).
+This instantiation will use the second constructor because of the matching signature (:code:`string, string`).
+Note that glagol only accepts double quotes :code:`"` for strings and not single quotes.

 Next, compile the app and after you :code:`$ curl localhost:8081/song` the output will be:

 .. code-block:: json